scottgriv/Dark-Castle-VSCode/INSTALL.md

 #### Activating the Theme

-Run Visual Studio Code.
-The Dracula Syntax Theme will be available from `File -> Preferences -> Color Theme` dropdown menu.
+1. Run Visual Studio Code.
+2. Navigate to `Code -> Settings... -> Color Theme -> [Search or Select] Dark Castle Theme` from the dropdown menu.
+3. Enjoy!